-Trend analysis on TDS shows a significant increase in TDS over the course of sampling (Tau = 0.48, p < 0.001).
+Trend analysis on TDS shows a significant increase in TDS over the course of sampling (Tau = 0.58, p < 0.001).

-Figure 7.
-TDS measured between June and September over the long term sampling dates between 1983 and 2019 (n = 44).
+Figure 8.
+Monthly TDS values measured between June and September over the long term sampling dates between 1983 and 2020 (n = 48).
+The value closest to the 15^{th} day of the month was chosen to represent the monthly value in cases with multiple monthly samples.